MarioHabor/MarioHabor/README.md

 <!--
 - Developing a **Laravel-based account system** for managing local cryptocurrency wallets.
 -->
-- Enhancing my skills in distributed SQL with **CockroachDB** and advanced NoSQL solutions like Cassandra.
+- Enhancing my skills in distributed SQL with **CockroachDB** and advanced NoSQL solutions like Cassandra/DynamoDb and KDB.
 - Exploring the applications of AI, IoT, and AR in business innovation.

 🛠️ **Tech Stack**